-The Affordable Care Act made a number of substantial changes to the way healthcare is financed both by governmental and private insurers.
-For example, the Affordable Care Act requires each medical device manufacturer to pay an excise tax on the medical devices it sells.
-The medical device tax has been suspended through 2019.
-It is unclear at this time when, or if, sales of our LDTs will trigger the medical device tax, and it is possible that this tax will apply to some or all of our existing tests or tests we may develop in the future.
-Additionally, the Affordable Care Act introduces mechanisms to reduce the per capita rate of growth in Medicare spending if expenditures exceed certain targets.
+The Affordable Care Act made a number of substantial changes to the way healthcare is financed both by governmental and private payors.
+The Affordable Care Act also introduced mechanisms to reduce the per capita rate of growth in Medicare spending if expenditures exceed certain targets.
 Any such reductions could affect reimbursement payments for our tests.
 The Affordable Care Act also contains a number of other provisions, including provisions governing enrollment in federal and state healthcare programs, reimbursement matters and fraud and abuse, which we expect will impact our industry and our operations in ways that we cannot currently predict.